HiroshiKERA/calt/_README.md

         return F, g
 ```

-CALT automatically calls this generator in parallel to efficiently construct large datasets and trains a Transformer model to learn the computation.
-The sample generation process itself can reveal unexplored mathematical problems, enabling researchers to study their theoretical and algorithmic solutions.
+Then, `calt` calls this in parallel to efficiently construct a large dataset and then train a Transformer model to learn this computation.
+For hard problems, the sample generation itself can suggest unexplored problems, and one can study theoretical and algorithmic solutions of them.
 The following is a small list of such studies from our group.

 - ["Learning to Compute Gröbner Bases," Kera et al., 2024](https://arxiv.org/abs/2311.12904)
 - ["Computational Algebra with Attention: Transformer Oracles for Border Basis Algorithms," Kera and Pelleriti et al., 2025](https://arxiv.org/abs/2505.23696)